vaeth/calc-extension/README.md

 There are also special sequences which can occur anywhere in an expression and which cause options to switch (you can also switch them by the mouse).
-To modify options more permanently (also for future sessions even across browser restarts), you have to set them in the preferences window.
+To modify options more permanently (also for future sessions even across browser restarts), you have to store them or use the preferences window.

-- `'width:height'` default is 60:1
+- `'width:height'` textarea size
 - `"base"` switch output to base (2-36)
 - `!` Omit the ~> button
 - `?` Do not omit the ~> button